jpomykala/jpomykala.github.io/index.md

 {%- include intro.html -%}

-I’m an software developer from Poland 🇵🇱.
-Full-stack web development is my primary focus, but I also like to dabble with mobile apps, games, and design.
-Check my projects below.
+I’m a software developer from Poland 🇵🇱.
+Full-stack web development is my primary focus, but I also like to dabble with design and mobile apps.
+I like to visit unusual places, [take photos]({{site.url}}/photos), and [write posts]({{site.url}}/photos) about something what I think is unique and useful.

 ## Projects